-The three sets of migration estimates are constructed in different ways as described above, using the software's flexibility to include not only schedules of migration rates specific to age, sex and area, separately for in- and out-flows from one or two external regions, but also constraining migration counts and population targets.
+The three sets of migration estimates are constructed in different ways as described above, using the software's flexibility to include not only schedules of migration rates specific to age, sex and area, separately for in- and outflows from one or two external regions, but also constraints to migration counts and population targets.
+Where migration rates are referred to, they use the local area population as denominator; thus for in-migration they are not true demographic rates which would use the origin area's population as denominator.

-The no-variation projection uses a single national schedule of migration rates drawn from the 2001 Census for both in- and out-flows, and provides the projected single year of age population of Fife as a whole as a constraint.
-The migration rates are the same for each area.
+The No Local Variation projection uses a single national UK schedule of migration rates drawn from the 2001 Census for both in- and outflows, and provides the projected single-year-of-age population of Fife as a whole as a constraint.
+The resulting migration rates are the same for each area, and refer to migration with one external area, the rest of the world.

-The calibrated projection derives age-sex counts of migrants from a training projection for the annual periods mid-2001 to mid-2007, using the GROS population estimates for each local area as constraints.
+The Local Calibration projection derives age-sex counts of migrants from a training projection for the annual periods mid-2001 to mid-2007, using the GROS single-year-of-age population estimates for each local area as constraints.
 These indirect estimates of annual migrant flows by age and sex are consistent with the estimated population in that period.
 The calibration is thus entirely governed by the quality of the population estimates in the training period.
 After mid-2007, the projection uses the mean number of migrants estimated for mid-2001 to mid-2007 as a constraint for quinary age-sex groups.
+Migration is with one external area, the rest of the world.